NYIT Ranks among the Best Colleges for Veterans

 Grant: A type of financial aid that does not have to be repaid.

 Independent Student: An independent student is one of the following: at least 24 years old, married, a graduate or professional student, a veteran, a member of the armed forces, and orphan, a ward of the court, someone with legal dependents other than a spouse, in foster care since turning age 13, in legal guardianship or homeless or at risk of being homeless.

 Loan: An advance of funds evidenced by a promissory note and requiring the recipient to repay the specified amount(s) under prescribed conditions.

-Master Promissory Note (MPN): A legally signed note promising to repay and federal loan after the student falls below 6 credits of enrollment or graduates.
+Master Promissory Note (MPN): A legally signed note promising to repay any federal loan after the student falls below 6 credits of enrollment or graduates from the program.
 An MPN allows borrowers to apply for multiple loans during a student's attendance at a postsecondary institution.